damianmcdonald/spring-long-polling/README.md

 This project demonstrates the use of Spring's [DeferredResult](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/context/request/async/DeferredResult.html) in order to support long-polling server-side push notifications.

-In addition, this project demonstrates how to make use of a shared database in order to coordinate long-polling notifications amongst systems that are participating in a cluster configuration.
+In addition, this project demonstrates how to make use of a shared database in order to coordinate long-polling notifications among systems that participate in a cluster configuration.

 When an event is triggered that must be notified to long-polling clients, the cluster node that initiated the event will write notification messages to the shared database.